Mahsa-Bastankhah/GCMDP-blogpost/_posts/2026-04-27-mdp-to-gcmdp.md

 <strong style="color: #e56a1eff;">Remark.</strong> When setting $$\gamma_{\text{aug}} = 1$$, one intriguing observation is that the augmented GCMDP is also equivalent to a SSP problem.
 </span>

-We next mention some practical caveats of our conversion from a RL problem to a GCRL problem.
+We next mention some practical caveats of our conversion from an RL problem to a GCRL problem.

 ### Caveats

 Hindsight relabeling<d-cite key="andrychowicz2017hindsight"></d-cite> is a widely used technique for solving GCRL and SSP problems.
 This technique builds upon the intuition that learning to reach some close (easy) goals helps the agent reach far away (difficult) goals later, resulting in automatic curriculum learning.
-However, using GCRL algorithms with hindsight relabling to solve our augmented GCMDP might not speed up learning because the augmented states $g_+$ and $g_-$ are not in the original state space.
+However, using GCRL algorithms with hindsight relabeling to solve our augmented GCMDP might not speed up learning because the augmented states $g_+$ and $g_-$ are not in the original state space.

 In practice, solving the augmented GCMDP might not be easier than solving the original MDP directly (e.g., using TD learning methods).
-The reason are twofolds.
+The reasons are twofold.
 First, the main component of our construction is to augment the transition probability measure using the reward function in the original MDP.
 After augmentation, the rewards go into the stochasticity of the transition, resulting in much higher variance when interacting with the environment.
 Second, for dense rewards that provide supervision for RL algorithms at each time step, those supervisions have been deferred into the two additional states $g_+$ and $g_-$ (a sparse reward problem), inducing much more challenging exploration.

 ## Does the conversion work in practice?